 If one plays the strings lightly then the tone is clear.
 If one plucks the strings harder there is a little dirt (distortion).

 I put a 100 uF capacitor between the (+) power supply and pin #6 with the (-) lead of the capacitor to ground.
 The positive lead of the capacitor placed right at the pin.
-Later I added another 47 uF capacitor in parallel with the output capacitor for a little more bass response and a 2.3K resistor between pins #1 and #8 to limit gain.
+Later I added a 2.3K resistor between pins #1 and #8 to limit gain.
 CHANGE: I removed all the 47 uF output caps (connected to pin #5) and inserted a 220 uF one and now there is no harshness .
 Werks gud.

 Here is the “Little Gem” from www.runoffgroove.com.
 This is based on an LM386 amplifier chip and runs on 9-12 VDC.
 It has a volume and gain control and plays clean or gritty.

 This is the schematic which I altered to improve it for my build: I removed the output 25 Ohm volume control and used a standard 10k Ohm potentiometer at the input before the 0.01 capacitor leading to pin 2 on the LM386.
 I added a 0.1 uF ceramic capacitor in parallel with the 100 uF capacitor at pin #6.
 Finally and very important in my case I did not leave pin 7 open, but attached a 10 uF capacitor between the pin and ground. (the negative side of the cap goes to ground).
 This latter addition removed instability (0scillation) at high gain and high volume.